 You shouldn’t use a CRM system to track potential leads at the top and middle of the funnel because they are more like inquiries.
 You should only consider them leads once they sign up to meet with you.

-Just because someone fills out a form and gives you their information doesn’t mean you should consider them a lead yet.
+Just because someone fills out a form and gives you their information doesn’t mean you should consider them a buyer or seller lead just yet.
 Thinking like this can end up hurting you because then you’ll spend too much time trying to pursue all these people when they don’t have an interest in working with you yet.

 Instead, a more effective use of your time is to add people into your CRM system once they have reached out to you.
 This will help you focus your efforts on the people who are genuinely interested in you.